gravitylens/github-file-server/README.md

 # github-file-server
 At every restart this container will clone the contents of a specified github repository and server the contents of those file as a CIFS share.
-This is a simple way to create a file repository in a training environments that can be managed centrally.
+This is a simple way to create a file server in multiple training environments that can be managed centrally.

 ## How to
 Clone the repository.
 Then modify the docker-compose.yml file to specify the URL of the github repository to clone.